 Sometimes doing less is more.
 And sometimes doing more, is more.
 Confused?
 Let us explain.
 Reducing the frequency that a task is performed may seem like a great time-saving measure, as we all hastily review our costs in response to the economic downturn.
 However, you may discover that the amount of time and effort then required to achieve the same result is increased, proving counterproductive.
 Using the example of industrial floor cleaning, floor surfaces that are cleaned weekly will build up a greater volume of soil than surfaces that are cleaned daily, requiring greater time and effort to achieve the desired clean.
 Furthermore, cleaning less frequently typically requires greater cleaning solution to achieve the same result; again, negatively offsetting any efficiency gains.

 Rather than downscaling your effort, you may instead find that it is more efficient to simply upgrade your equipment.
 In doing so, your operators can maintain the frequency yet still reduce their cleaning time.
 Or, they can cover a greater floor space in the same shift.
 Our ROI Calculation can help you understand if there are efficiencies to be gained simply by up-scaling your power sweeper or floor scrubber.
-And there has never been a better time to invest, with the government currently offering a fantastic Instant Asset Write Off allowing most businesses to claim a full tax write off for purchases of new assets up to $150,000.

 4. Bring it in-house